The Human Truth Foundation

 ...

 Yemen is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Yemen does better than average for speed of uptake of HR treaties18 and in its nominal commitment to Human Rights19.
-But unfortunately Yemen gets most other things wrong.
-It does worse than average when it comes to commentary in Human Rights Watch reports20 and in LGBT equality21.
-It sits amongst the bottom 20 in the rate of gender bias (from 7 indicators)22, supporting press freedom23 and in freethought24.
-It is second-from-the-bottom when it comes to supporting personal, civil & economic freedoms25.
-And finally, it is the worst in its success in fighting anti-semitic prejudice26 and in opposing gender inequality27.
-The current armed conflict "has taken a terrible toll on the civilian population"28, with all sides comitting abuses.
+Yemen does better than average in terms of eliminating modern slavery19 and in its nominal commitment to Human Rights20.
+When it comes to most other metrics, Yemen does not do well.
+It does worse than average when it comes to commentary in Human Rights Watch reports21, LGBT equality22 and in its average Freedom in the World rating.
+It sits amongst the bottom 20 in terms of the rate of gender bias (from 7 indicators)23, supporting press freedom24 and in freethought25.
+It is second-from-the-bottom when it comes to supporting personal, civil & economic freedoms26.
+And finally, it is the worst in its success in fighting anti-semitic prejudice27 and in opposing gender inequality28.
+The current armed conflict "has taken a terrible toll on the civilian population"29, with all sides comitting abuses.
 The coalition, led by Saudi Arabia, "has conducted scores of indiscriminate and disproportionate airstrikes hitting civilian objects that have killed thousands of civilians in violation of the laws of war, with munitions that the US, United Kingdom, and others still supply".
-Opposition Houthi-Saleh forces "have fired artillery indiscriminately into cities such as Taizz and Aden, killing civilians, and launched rockets into southern Saudi Arabia"28.
+Opposition Houthi-Saleh forces "have fired artillery indiscriminately into cities such as Taizz and Aden, killing civilians, and launched rockets into southern Saudi Arabia"29.

 For tables, charts and commentary, see: